rudijs/koa-json-logger/README.md

         path: 'logs'
       }));

-When you throw an application error it's best to always use `this.throw`
+When you throw an application error it's best to always use [throw](https://github.com/koajs/koa/blob/master/docs/api/context.md#ctxthrowmsg-status-properties)

 Example: `this.throw(403, 'Access Denied');`

+See the docs for more details [throw](https://github.com/koajs/koa/blob/master/docs/api/context.md#ctxthrowmsg-status-properties)

-You can throw errors this way but they will be silently *not* logged - so best *not* to do it this way:
+You can return errors this way (no throw) but they will be silently *not* logged - so best *not* to do it this way:

     this.status = 401;
     this.body = 'Access Denied';